-Filling Out Your Online Profile/Résumé ("Contact Info and Program Application Questions")
+Contact Info and Program Application Questions

 - You only need to fill out your profile once for each program (once for GeoCorps and once for GIP), even if you wish to apply to multiple positions in that program.
 Your profile is a work-in-progress until the application deadline date, at which time it will no longer be editable. - You must complete separate profiles for GeoCorps and GIP; this information is currently not shared between programs.
-You can use the same answers, but you have to enter it for each program separately. - Clicking the "Save" button on the final screen of your GeoCorps or GIP profile will save your work - it is recommended that you do this often.
+You can use the same answers, but you have to enter it for each program separately. - Clicking the "Save" button will save your work it is recommended that you do this often.
+The system will time out after 90 minutes and you will lose any unsaved data.
 It is also recommended that you create a separate document (in Word, etc.) containing your profile information, and copy and paste the information from that document into the online system.
 This will ensure that you do not lose any information. - Be as thorough as possible in each field.
-You will have a chance to address topics specific to individual positions in your cover letters, but your profile is your opportunity to showcase ALL of your experience and qualifications.

-- List all formal and informal outdoor experiences and activities in the "Other Relevant Skills" section on your online profile.
-Do not underestimate the importance of recreational outdoor activities such as hiking, camping, paddling, climbing, caving, off-road driving, etc. - All information must be submitted through GSA's online system; GSA cannot accept résumés or CVs as a separate document (PDF, etc.).
+You will have a chance to address topics specific to individual positions in your cover letters, but your profile is your opportunity to showcase ALL of your experience and qualifications. - List all formal and informal outdoor experiences and activities in the "Relevant Experience" section on your online profile.
+Do not underestimate the importance of recreational outdoor activities such as hiking, camping, paddling, climbing, caving, off-road driving, etc.